DaleMargel/Web-Survey/Design/WishList.md

 # Wish List
 There is a universe of different ways to build software.
 Lets list the features of an ideal development environment.
 For most developers, this list should be self-evident.
+Adjust as needed.

 | Feature | Description |
 | ------- | ----------- |